jonalfarlinga/portfolio/README.md

 Finally, I created ARM templates to deploy the necessary resources.

-#### Steps to redploy:
+### Steps to re-deploy:

 1. Build the index and python functions in a repository on Github.
 The `index.html` should be in `/public`, the `function_app.py` should be in root.
 2. Register a custom domain name.
-3. Run the CLI `commands for deploy_endpoint.json` and `deploy_function_api.json`
+3. Run the CLI command for `deploy_function_api.json`
+4. Run the CLI command for `deploy_endpoint.json`<br>[CLI commands](./ARM_templates/cli.md)
-4. Create a CNAME connecting the custom domain and CDN Endpoint.
+5. Create a CNAME connecting the custom domain and CDN Endpoint.
-5. Open CDN Endpoint in Azure Portal and add a custom domain, linking back to the CNAME.
+6. Open CDN Endpoint in Azure Portal and add a custom domain, linking back to the CNAME.
-6. Push the repository to `main` and alloy the Actions to run.
+7. Push the repository to `main` and alloy the Actions to run.

 ![App diagram](./public/img/App_diagram.png)